Guatemala asks Russia to return money over failure to deliver Sputnik COVID-19 vaccine

 “Another plane with Sputnik V is scheduled to arrive in Guatemala this week, with the next one coming already early next week to keep fulfilling obligations regarding the contract,” Gleb Bryanski, director for special projects at RDIF, said in an emailed statement.

-But Russia had produced only a fraction of those and its output is much lower than those manufactured each month by Pfizer (PFE.N) and AstraZeneca (AZN.L).
+But Russia had produced only a fraction of those and its output is much lower than those manufactured each month by Pfizer and AstraZeneca.

 Our Standards: The Thomson Reuters Trust Principles.